-From equation 1, you can see that clearance is the ratio of the outflow traffic (urine concentration times urine flow) to plasma concentration.
+From equation 1b, you can see that clearance is the ratio of the plasma traffic (urine concentration times urine flow) to plasma concentration.

-As clearance rises, for example, concentration will fall for any inflow – and therefore outflow – of a material.
-That will reduce the pool size for that material in any volume of distribution and therefore lower mean life which is the ratio of throughput to the total size of the pool.
-So clearance essentially sets concentrations of a molecule to its movement through a volume of distribution, and that, in turn, sets mean life for that volume.
+As clearance rises, for example, plasma concentration will fall for any inflow – and therefore outflow – of a material (its plasma traffic).
+That will reduce the pool size for that material in plasma and the ECF, and therefore lower mean life which is the ratio of traffic to the total size of the pool.
+So clearance essentially relates the concentration of a molecule to its movement through a volume of distribution, and that, in turn, sets mean life for the molecule in that volume.

 We Eat a Toxin with Lunch and Dinner